 - I am applying for time at one of the Office of Science facilities.
 Do I need to submit a DMP with my proposal to the facility?

-No. The DMP requirement only applies to proposals for research funding submitted directly to the Office of Science and does not apply to proposals to use Office of Science Scientific User Facilities or other DOE laboratory infrastructure or services.
+No. These requirements apply only to proposals for research funding submitted directly to the Office of Science and do not apply to proposals to use DOE User Facilities or other DOE laboratory infrastructure or services.
 Any requirements or guidance related to your proposal will be issued by that facility.